T0bi79/RPi-Jukebox-RFID/components/gpio_control/README.md

 Pin: 27
 functionCall: functionCallPlayerPause
 ```
-* **enabled**: This needs to be 'True' for the button to work.
+* **enabled**: This needs to be `True` for the button to work.
 * **Pin**: GPIO number
 * **functionCall**: The function that you want to be called on a button press.
 See  [function documentation below](#doc_funcs).

-However, a button has more parameters than this.
-In the following comprehensive list you can also find the default values which are used if you leave out these settings;
+However, a button has more parameters than these.
+In the following comprehensive list you can also find the default values which are used automatically if you leave out these settings:
 * **hold_mode**: Specifies what shall happen if the button is held pressed for longer than `hold_time`:
   *  `None` (Default): Nothing special will happen.
   *  `Repeat`: The same function call will be repeated after each `hold_time` interval.
   *  `Postpone`: The function will not be called before `hold_time`, i.e. the button needs to be pressed this long to activate the function
   *  `SecondFunc`: After the instant execution of `functionCall`, holding the button for at least `hold_time` will execute a different function `functionCall2`.

-  Holding the button even longer than `hold_time` will cause no further function calls unless you are in the `Repeat` mode.
+  Holding the button even longer than `hold_time` will cause no further action unless you are in the `Repeat` mode.
 * **hold_time**: Reference time for this buttons `hold_mode` feature in seconds.
 Default is `0.3`.
 This setting is ignored if `hold_mode` is unset or `None`
 * **pull_up_down**: Configures the internal Pull up/down resistors.
 Valid settings:
   * `pull_up` (Default).
 Internal pull-up resistors are activated.
 Use this if you attached a button to `GND` to the GPIO pin without any external pull-up resistor.